 Low libido in a male can be caused by a physical condition, emotional problems (or both of course) and/or medication – much the same as in women.
-(If you’re interested, you could also have a look at How to Increase Libido for Women if you have a female partner who is struggling too.)
+(If you’re interested, you could also have a look at How to increase libido in women if you have a female partner who is struggling too.)

-Over the years since I qualified as a couple counsellor I’ve seen far more women who complain about a lack of desire.
-I’ve not counselled many men who’ve told me freely that they cannot be bothered with sex anymore – maybe because they are too embarrassed, proud or shy.
+Over the years since I qualified as a couples counsellor, I’ve seen far more women who worried about their lack of desire.
+I’ve not counselled many men who’ve told me freely that they have a problem in the bedroom – maybe because they are too embarrassed, proud or shy.

-In fact, I’m usually told of the problem with sex drive by their partner or wife.
+In fact, I’m usually told of the problem by their partner or wife.
 Men are much less likely to seek help – even from a doctor, let alone from a counsellor – so the problem isn’t reported nearly as often as it occurs.